laurarnichols/defectCrossSections/PhononPP/README.md

 **Assumes phonons only at Gamma point!**

-There are two cases that `PhononPP` can be run with: a single displacement (e.g., capture) or a set of displacements based on bands (e.g., scattering).
+There are two cases that `PhononPP` can be run with: a single displacement (e.g., capture) or a set of displacements based on bands/k-points (e.g., scattering).
 For a single displacement, the inputs should look like
 ```
 &inputParams
   singleDisp = .true.             !
 If there's a single displacement to consider, default .true.